DKenefake/hercules/README.md

 # Hurricane: QUBO Heuristic Solver Toolkit

 Hurricane is a Rust library for (heuristically) solving Quadratic Unconstrained Binary Optimization (QUBO) problems.
 Hurricane is designed to be used as a library for implementing and testing QUBO heuristics.
-It is mostly a sideproject for me during my PhD, so please be understanding of this.
+It is mostly a side project for me during my PhD, so please be understanding of this.

 ## What is this library for?